aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/pdfsaveoptions/__init__/_index.md

 ﻿---
 title: PdfSaveOptions constructor
+linktitle: PdfSaveOptions constructor
+articleTitle: PdfSaveOptions constructor
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Initializes a new instance of this class that can be used to save a document in the [SaveFormat.PDF](../../../aspose.words/saveformat/#PDF) format."
+description: "PdfSaveOptions constructor.
+Initializes a new instance of this class that can be used to save a document in the [SaveFormat.PDF](../../../aspose.words/saveformat/#PDF) format."
 type: docs
 weight: 10
 url: /python-net/aspose.words.saving/pdfsaveoptions/__init__/